jundalisay/spblist/content/en/material/solutions/levitation.md

 - levitating Buddhist monks
 - Egyptian pyramid blocks and other ancient blocks made lighter for easier construction
+- zipping UFOs that produce no sonic boom because they **insert** themselves into the air mass, instead of crashing through

 This is done through "atom-shaking" which aligns atoms, by changing their state, to allow qosts (virtual spacetime particles called 2nd Element in Cartesian Physics) to pass through.